Bradley-Hower/reading-notes/programming-with-javascript.md

 ### Components of a Call Function Command

-If the function is to be invoked, the function must be typed out followed by open and closed parenthesis.
+If the function is to be invoked, the function name must be typed out followed by open and closed parenthesis.
 The open and closed parentheses together are known as the **operator**.
 Without the operator, one is just calling the object.
-If the function by definition has parameter components, then **values** need to be fed into the function.
+If the function by definition has parameter components, then **values** need to be fed into the function, replacing the places of the parameters.
 Once the values enter the function into the lines of code, these values are then known as **arguments**.
 The discerning difference between parameters and arguments is that parameters are in the function definition, while arguments are values that have entered the statements when the function is being called.

 Functions have a lot of neat uses.
 And while they aren't mandatory to execute code, they make it a whole lot easier and more useful.
-The key advantage of computers is their speed.
-To truly utilize this puts one lightyears ahead.
+The key advantage of computers is their efficiency.
+Less code can be used and code can be repurposed.

 ## JavaScript Operators